aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/transaction_fee.md

 ## Function `upgrade_burn_percentage`

 Sets the burn percentage for collected fees to a new value.
-Should be called by on-chain governance.
+Should be called by on&#45;chain governance.

 <pre><code>public fun upgrade_burn_percentage(aptos_framework: &amp;signer, new_burn_percentage: u8)<br/></code></pre>